vega-corporation/usda_converter/README.md

 #### Meshes

-Meshes can apply modifiers and triangulation., and can include UVs, etc.
+Meshes can apply modifiers, triangulation and can include UVs.
-It is recommended to do triangulation because it may damage the appearance.
+It is recommended to apply triangulation because it may damage the appearance.

 #### Animations

-Currently animation supports only with keyframe input is supported, armatures are not supported.
+Only animations with keyframe input have been verified to work correctly, but the armature is not yet complete.

 #### Textures

-To create usda compatible PBR materials, this add-on automatically generates texture assets by scanning the material's node tree.
+This add-on can automatically generate texture assets.
+When texture option is enabled, the material node tree is scanned and usda compatible PBR materials and textures are created.(Grouped nodes are not yet supported)

 ## License